Install Python 3 on MacOS

 The lack of parentheses confirms the virtual environment is no longer active.

-If you’d like to learn more about Python, the book Python Crash Course is a great resource.
-Or if you’d like to learn web development with Python, check out Django for Beginners.
+To learn more about Python, the book Python Crash Course is a great resource.
+For web development with Python, check out Django for Beginners.